-- Critical Annoyance: The game will make sure to know that you're running low on fuel by displaying a warning on screen first and then letting out a few beeps once it really gets critical.
+- Critical Annoyance: The game will make sure to let know that you're running low on fuel by displaying a warning on screen first and then letting out a few beeps once it really gets critical.

 - Double Jump: The drill can jump again in the air.
 If you keep holding the button after that, it'll glide down slowly.

-- Game-Breaking Bug: Playing the game on a Flash game emulator like Flashpoint (which is likely the only option players have after 2020) makes it impossible to load a video that accesses the Galaxy Map.
+- Game-Breaking Bug: Playing the game on a Flash game provider like Flashpoint (which is likely the only option players have after 2020) makes it impossible to load a video that accesses the Galaxy Map.
 Trying to skip it or close the window doesn't work either, preventing the player from visiting all the other planets in the game.
 Reloading the game seems to fix it in the original, but not in the sequel.

 - Lethal Lava Land: Volcanic planets, which are hotter and have plenty of lava.
 Minerals are more frequent on them, but crystals and gas are rare.

 - Level-Map Display: A map of all the paths you've currently drilled in is displayed in the bottom left corner, with dirt being black and drilled paths being white.

 - Mission-Pack Sequel: The second game is very similar to the first, with pretty much the same style and models and new worlds to explore, though the items interface is changed slightly.